-Proposition 7 Suppose that $\Theta$ is rich, $1 < |X| \le n$ .
-No SCF is (A, k)-Safe C-Implementable for some $k \ge 1$ , if A satisfies the minimal safeguarding guarantee.
+Proposition 4 Suppose that Θ is rich, $1 < |X| \le n$.
+No SCF is (A, k)-Safe C-Implementable for some $k \ge 1$, if A satisfies the minimal safeguarding guarantee.

-The proof of this result is in the appendix.
-Its main significance is that, in contrast with what could perhaps be surmised from the previous subsections, Safe Implementation is not a vacuous restriction, regardless of the underlying solution concept.
-For Safe Nash implementation, this message is further reinforced by the following result, which shows that under the richness condition above, if the SCF is onto (i.e., if for any feasible allocation $x \in X$ , there is a state $\theta \in \Theta$ such that $f(\theta) = x$ ), then the Safety requirement can only hold vacuously:
+Hence, contrary to what could perhaps be surmised from the previous subsections, Safety is not a trivial restriction, regardless of the underlying solution concept.
+For Safe Nash Implementation, this message is further reinforced by the following result, which shows that under richness, if the SCF is onto, then the Safety requirement can only hold vacuously:

-Proposition 8 Suppose that $\Theta$ is rich, and that the SCF, f, is surjective.
-Then, f is (A, k)-Safe Nash-Implementable for some $k \geq 1$ only if $A(\theta) = X$ for all $\theta$ .
+Proposition 5 Suppose that Θ is rich, and that the SCF, f, is surjective.
+Then, f is (A,k)-Safe Nash-Implementable for some $k \geq 1$ only if $A(\theta) = X$ for all θ .